kevgo/text-runner/documentation/qna.md

 ### I don't want to add a `package.json` file to my root folder

-No problem, you can put it in the `text-run` folder and call TextRunner from the root directory of your code base via:
+No problem, you can put it in the `text-runner` folder and call TextRunner from the root directory of your code base via:

 ```
-$ text-run/node_modules/.bin/text-run
+$ text-runner/node_modules/.bin/text-runner
 ```

-Remember to run `npm install` inside the `text-run` directory as well.
+Remember to run `npm install` inside the `text-runner` directory as well.